njh27/spikesorting_fullpursuit/README.md

 can become similarly large and should likely be memory mapped unless large amounts of memory are available (probably at least on the order of 200 GB ram).

+Assumes you can hold at least more than the array of all multichannel clips for one segment and/or the number of segments by number of simultaneously running clustering processes in the worst case.

 The most recent version of pyopencl can be installed with conda using:
 ```
 conda install -c conda-forge pyopencl